What Is the Liminal Window? The GTM Concept That Explains Why Some Technical Consulting Firms Win Big

 The firms that built authority in cybersecurity compliance consulting in 2019-2021 are the ones fielding inbound calls from enterprise procurement teams today.
 The firms that start building in 2026 are entering a market those firms already own.

-The same dynamic is playing out right now in AI governance, CMMC compliance, and embedded AI for defense.
+The same dynamic is playing out right now in AI governance, cybersecurity compliance, and embedded AI for industrial systems.
 The window is open.
 The question is whether your firm is building inside it.

-Influential B2B is a Demand Engineering firm for B2B technical consulting firms in AI/ML, cybersecurity, FPGA, defense, compliance, and telecom.
+Influential B2B is a Demand Engineering firm for B2B technical consulting firms in AI/ML, cybersecurity, embedded systems, and telecom.
 If you want to understand whether your firm is in a liminal window — and what it would take to build inside it — book a strategy call.

 Ready to build the system?